Diane Oliver MEnvS BDes DipDYT

 I qualified as a Dru Yoga teacher in 2016 and as a Shakti Dance teacher in 2017, I am a member of the Dru Professional Network and the Shakti Dance Academy.
 I am Dru Yoga for Back Care and Dru Yoga Kids and Teens post grad accredited and currently assisting as a support tutor on the current Dru Scotland yoga teacher training.

 I am currently training with Infinity Holistic Health Training as a Sound Practitioner - which will enable me to offer tuning fork therapies.
 I use sound in my workshops already and love sharing Sacred Notes sound pipes and my Red Kite Flute.

 Having trained with Ros Simons, I still travel the wheel of the year with her Celtic Tree and Elemental Journeys and play my drums I birthed with her.
 We now collaborate on the Journey through the Chakras and have a lot of fun working together.

 During my classes and workshops I share my creative, down to earth approach to life, my honest openness, an occasional ‘f’ bomb and wholeheartedly hold a supportive, safe space for healing and empowerment.

 Dance led me to yoga, yoga led me back to dance and dance will lead me home

 I worked in community and economic regeneration in a range of management and development roles for 25+ years.
 Having a strong interest in land and people and the connection and interaction between, my key strengths and skills lie in networking, enabling partnerships, action planning with groups and supporting the development of projects and ideas.

 Prior to going freelance with Woodland Elements, I worked with the Community Woodlands Association for 5 years covering a range of aspects including social enterprise development, partnership working, business planning, procurement and project development.
-I’ve been a member of various committees and boards over the years and have worked with groups of all sizes, backgrounds and ages.
+I’ve been a member of various committees and boards over the years and have worked and volunteered with groups of all sizes, backgrounds and ages.